eth-educators/eth-docker/README.md

 `sudo docker-compose run --rm validator-import`

 > #### Prysm-specific
+> - You will be asked whether you will be using the Web UI to import keys.
+> Answer "y"es only if you are testing Prysm's experimental Web UI via
+> `prysm-web.yml`
 > - You will be asked to provide a "New wallet password", independent of the
 >   keystore password.
 > - If you choose not to store the wallet password with the validator,